johanvanhelden/dockerhero/readme.md

   db:
     image: mysql:5.6
 ```

+#### Upgrading MySQL
+If you changed the MySQL image to a newer version, it will be necessary to upgrade your current databases.
+You can do so by logging into the database container and running the `mysql_upgrade` command, like so:
+`docker exec -it dockerhero_db bash`

+Once inside the database container, run:
+`mysql_upgrade -u root -pdockerhero`

+After the upgrade is done, please restart dockerhero.

 #### Changing the SQL mode
 By default, I've set the same SQL mode as MySQL 5.6 to ensure maximum backwards compatibility.
 If you would like to